e-aditi/E-Aditi/README.md

 ### Hi there!
 I am Aditi 👋
 - B.Tech Computer Science Engineering student.
-I enjoy learning new things 😄 - like to learn more about things related to coding, Machine Learning and Artificial Intellegence.
+I enjoy learning new things 😄 - like to learn more about things related to robotics and Artificial Intellegence.
 I draw too!
 - And yes, in this github page, I update all the new things I learn, try and experiment.